seance/paraverse/pages/combat.md

 When making a ranged attack against a character who is engaged in melee skirmish with another character, there is a risk that the projectile hits the other character.

-If the attack misses its target, perform ranged attack resolution against the other character.
+If the attack misses its target, perform ranged attack resolution against the other character using the natural roll value.
 If there are multiple, the Game Master chooses one.
 If the attack still misses, the resolution ends.

 ### Melee Skirmish Resolution